 What are the best tools to use with your Instant Pot that you will actually use?
 We talk of egg bite molds, bamboo steamer baskets, lids, and everything in between.
-Also learn what basic kitchen tools , like a spatula, work best with the Instant Pot.
+Also learn what basic kitchen tools , like a spatula (great for deglazing), work best with the Instant Pot.

 Newly added tip - Learn what you can use to easily remove a whole chicken without burning yourself.